corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-crypto-extensions.md

-> Note that the digest algorithm have to be cryptographically strong, like MD5 is not a strong algorithm and thus is not supported by the library so don't add that to your CorDapp.
+*Note:*  Digest algorithms must be cryptographically strong.
+For example, MD5 is not a strong algorithm and so is not supported by the library.